eernstg/invariant_collection/README.md

 type parameter, whereas `List<E>` uses dynamically checked covariance.
 An easy way to obtain an expression of type `IList<T>` from an expression `e` of type `List<T>` is to use `e.iList`.

+All other kinds of collections in this package are similar.
+They use the same naming scheme and provide the same kind of typing and semantic properties.

 ## Motivation: Type safety